WeaverStever/Email-Forwarding-Squarespace-Gmail/README.md

 2. Let google verify your identity

-3. Where it says "app name" in the gray box enter your a unique name
+3. Where it says "app name" in the gray box enter a unique name

-4. copy the 16 character app code that is generated -- paste into a text document -- remove blank spaces.
+4. copy the 16 character app code that is generated -- paste into a text document -- remove blank spaces(????).

 5. open gmail settings (settings wheel on upper right, "see all settings", accounts and import)